 “Can I use affiliate links in my YouTube content?”

 It has been over a year since we first asked this question, and even though there still aren’t any definitive answers from YouTube or Amazon, a lot has changed and there are even more examples of people intelligently leveraging affiliate links on their YouTube channels.
-When used correctly, affiliate links in YouTube are a fantastic way to provide even more value to your viewers as well as earn some extra affiliate revenue.
+When used correctly, YouTube affiliate links are a fantastic way to provide even more value to your viewers as well as earn some extra affiliate revenue.
 In fact, a recent Quora article we found shows that oftentimes this “extra affiliate revenue” can actually be a very significant amount!